NotE4sy/classicMan-bot/README.md

 **All commands of this bot will have a prefix of '!!' which can be changed in the bot.py file**

-**!!addprofile name:**
+# !!profile

+Usage: !!profile <action> profileName

+actions:

-Adds a new profile to classicMan
+add: adds a new runner to classicMan

-Adding a new profile will set profileName and ign to the name set

-**!!removeprofile profileName:**

-Removes the profile with profileName

-**!!stats profileName**
+remove: removes a runner from classicMan

-returns the stats of the profile with profileName in an embed
+stats: sends stats of a runner in classicMan

-# How to use the bot

-Create a .env in the root directory of the bot and paste the following in:

 DISCORD_TOKEN=token
 DISCORD_CHANNEL_ID=channel_id